 If a juvenile is charged and tried as an adult, their case will be transferred to adult Criminal Court.
 Their case will be treated just like any other adult criminal case.
 The same Rules of Evidence will apply to the juvenile, and any punishment levied against the juvenile will be identical to the punishment that any adult would face.
 If the juvenile is sentenced to prison, the juvenile will serve their prison sentence in an adult prison.

-James Dimeas, is a nationally-recognized, award-winning, criminal defense lawyer, with over-27 years of experience handling juvenile criminal cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas, is a nationally-recognized, award-winning, criminal defense lawyer, with over-28 years of experience handling juvenile criminal cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Recently, James Dimeas was named a “Top 100 Criminal Defense Lawyer in the State of Illinois for the Year 2018 and 2019” by the American Society of Legal Advocates.
 James Dimeas was named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
 James Dimeas was named a “Top 100 Criminal Defense Trial Lawyer” by the National Trial Lawyers.
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
-James Dimeas is rated “Superb” by AVVO, the highest classification possible for any criminal defense lawyer in the United States.
+James Dimeas is rated “Superb” by AVVO, the highest possible ranking for any criminal defense lawyer in the United States.
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
 Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.

 If you are a juvenile, or if you are the parent of a juvenile who is being charged with a criminal offense, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.